GerritCodeReview/k8s-gerrit/operator/README.md

     be enforced upon Gerrit updates.
 Online reindexing might under some circum- stances interfere with the Gerrit pod startup procedure and thus has to be deactivated.

+- `sshd.advertisedAddress`

+    This is only enforced, if Istio is enabled.
+It can be configured otherwise.

+- `sshd.listenAddress`

+    Since the container port for SSH is fixed, this will be set automatically.
+    If no SSH port is configured in the service, the SSHD is disabled.

 ### GitGarbageCollection